 It is advisable to have an inspection of your existing equipment for compliance with Australian Safety Standards and its general condition.
-Play Australia can assist you to gain access to expertise to assist in this task if your school is a member.
+Play Australia can assist you to gain access to expertise to assist in this task if you are a member.